hturnbull93/makers_notes/week_notes/week7.md

 - [x] Work on the [JavaScript Promises skills workshop]

-I will move towards the **Reason about asynchronous behaviour in Javascript** goal by doing the following:
+I will move towards the **Work competently in Javascript** goal by doing the following:

 - [x] Work on the [JavaScript Module Patterns skills workshop]